 Genetic Services for Periodic Paralysis & Non-dystrophic Myotonias

 Hertie Senior Research Professor of Neurosciences

 Through a generous partnership with the Periodic Paralysis Association Dr. Lehmann- Horn has offered to provide this service at no charge for members of the PPA.
 Patients MUST be registered members of the PPA.
 This is a free membership and the PPA Membership form can be accessed on the Homepage of this website.

 If you have any questions, please contact Linda Feld, our Genetic Testing Liaison via:

 Obtaining Results of Genetic Testing

 Results of the genetic testing will be communicated to the consenting physician who drew and submitted the patient’s blood sample being tested.
 It is at the physician’s prerogative if, how and when to communicate the results to the patient.
 For those physicians who are uncomfortable relating the results of the genetic testing, one might consider involving a genetics counselor.
-Please allow one year for results to be ready.
+Please allow some months for results to be ready.
 If one year has elapsed, the patient is encouraged to send to Dr. Lehmann-Horn the name and address of the doctor to whom the results should be sent.

 For all patients please take note: You will receive a letter from Dr. Lehmann-Horn at the University of Ulm soon after your DNA testing begins.
 This letter will indicate your family CODE numbers which are part of the record keeping done in Ulm.
 These CODES in no way indicate your genetic mutation.
 You will receive 2 "codes".
 One will be for HYPO testing and the other one will be for HYPER testing.
 If asked in this letter for more information please always include these family codes in your correspondence with Ulm.